WellthCare

 Tips for Maximizing Your Benefits for Fertility and Maternity Care

 Healthcare benefits do cover maternity care broadly, but fertility treatments remain an expensive and often excluded benefit for many employees.
 The most strategic approach is to combine your major medical plan with a health-to-wealth system like WellthCare, which rewards preventive behaviors and gives you real, spendable dollars for the supporting products you need.
-By understanding the specific details of your plan and using all available tools-including FSAs, WellthCare Store credits, and state mandates-you can reduce out-of-pocket costs and make your family-building journey more financially sustainable.
-If your employer is considering WellthCare, this is a perfect time to ask about how its preventive-first model can support your maternity and fertility goals without disrupting your existing coverage.
+By understanding the specific details of your plan and using all available tools—including FSAs, WellthCare Store credits, and state mandates—you can reduce out-of-pocket costs and make your family-building journey more financially sustainable.
+If your employer is considering WellthCare, now is a perfect time to ask about how its preventive-first model can support your maternity and fertility goals without disrupting your existing coverage.

 ← Back to Blog